clydejallorina/CTF-Writeups/dCTF/Web/Discord PingPong/README.md

 ### Figuring out the language and library

-Before putting it into Ghidra and analyzing the binary, let's just look around the strings in the binary.
+Before doing anything that could be considered overkill, let's first take a good look around the strings in the binary.
 By running `strings discordbot | grep discord`, we can take a look at what strings inside could be referring to Discord.
 At the time, I wasn't exactly hoping to find anything using this command, but it did give out something very interesting.

 ```
 ...